 I grew up on brown and white rice so black rice wasn’t even on the cards, this rice with a dark/purplish hue derives from Asia.
 It was once know as forbidden rice as it was only eaten by Chinese royalty, over time things have changed and you’ll find many Asian countries consuming black rice quickly made it’s way to the western hemisphere.
 I found a reasonable sized bag at my local health store.
 If you cannot source it locally Amazon will most likely but the best place to purchase it from.

 The first good thing about black rice is that is it totally gluten free (the binding protein agent found in barley, wheat and rye).
-Rather is deep hue attributes to it’s high levels of antioxidants which are responsible for fighting free radicals that can cause cancer.
+Rather its deep hue attributes to it’s high levels of antioxidants which are responsible for fighting free radicals that can cause cancer.

 The protein levels in black rice is astronomical in comparison to white, brown, and even wild rice.
 That’s something to really take note of it you’re serious about your protein consumption because black rice is a great option.
 Along the the antioxidant properties it’s also anti inflammatory, detoxifies the body via the expelling toxins from the liver and is full of fiber and vitamin E.

-I tested this recipe with my mother several times because she is the queen at making rice pudding.
+I tested this cardamom black rice pudding recipe with my mother several times because she is the queen at making rice pudding.
 If get the pass from momsy then it’s safe to share with you guys.
 The secret to creating a good recipe pudding is in the softness of the rice, don’t just dump all of ingredients into the pot and leave it to simmer…NEVER do that!
 Rice with the hull and bran intact needs a bit of TLC, what I mean is that a large volume of water is needed in order for the rice to soften, by adding the coconut milk towards the early stages of cooking would result in a loss of flavour from having to constantly replenish the pot with water.

 How much water is needed really depends, we can start out with a baseline (see the recipe guidelines) and top up accordingly.
 The main thing is to keep the rice moist with a suffice amount of water and once the virtually cooked through then add your coconut milk, cardamom and sweetener to taste.